Novum/vkQuake/readme.md

 cd vkQuake/Quake
 make -f Makefile.w64a
 ~~~

+Append `USE_SDL3=1` to either make command to build against SDL3 instead of SDL2.

 If you are on Linux and want to cross-compile for Windows, see the `build_cross_win??.sh` scripts.